 Historical Context

 Historically, the use of "who" and "whom" was more rigidly enforced.
-In Old English, the case system was more extensive, with different forms for subjects, objects, and possessives.
+Practically speaking, in Old English, the case system was more extensive, with different forms for subjects, objects, and possessives.
 As the English language evolved, many of these case distinctions were lost, but "who" and "whom" remained as reminders of the earlier system.
 In the past, using "whom" correctly was considered a mark of education and linguistic precision.
 Over time, the strict adherence to "whom" has lessened, especially in spoken English, but it remains important in formal writing.

 Essential Concepts